Copyright

 • share material on the university's closed network, via email, etc.

-• embed material in digital presentations
+• embed in digital presentations

-• project and display material on a screen.
+• project and display on screen.

 Example of how you can write a reference to a CC-licensed work using APA 7